laravel/docs/authentication.md

 #### Determining If A User Is Authenticated

-To determine if the user is already logged into your application, you may use the `check` method on the `Authenticator` implementation:
+To determine if the user is already logged into your application, you may use the `check` method on the `Guard` implementation:

 	if ($this->auth->check())
 	{